NewAmericanPublicArt/documentation/blue-hour-baltimore/docs/representation.md

 18. Physical prototype: lights clamped to beam on wall; brain on desk
 19. Event log streamed out USB port of microcontroller to verify behavior
 20. Event log pasted into Excel to create charts of color change dynamics
+21. GIF of cubes created on site for Twitter